• Skip to primary navigation

 Instructions

 • Distribute batter evenly between cups.
-Gently tap pan onto counter top a few times to level filling and remove any excess air bubbles.
+Gently tap pan onto counter top a few times to level filling and remove excess air bubbles.

 Equipment Recommendations